oils-for-unix/oils/doc/upgrade-breakage.md

 ### No Extended Globs in Simple Word Evaluation

+Option `simple_word_eval`.
 Like regular globs, the extended glob syntax is used in two ways:

 1. Pattern matching
    - `case`